keechma/keechma-pipelines/README.md

 (def runtime (start! {} pipelines))

-(pipelines/invoke runtime :inc-3 0) ;; Returns a promise which will resolve to 3
+(invoke runtime :inc-3 0) ;; Returns a promise which will resolve to 3
 ```

 In this case, `async-inc` is called between the two synchronous `inc` calls, but the `inc` function doesn't know about it - pipeline runtime will ensure that promise is resolved before proceeding to the next step.